paul-voyles/motifextraction/README.md

 After you have downloaded this repo, open a terminal and `cd` to the `.../motifextraction/packages/ppm3d/` directory.
 Then download or `git clone` Banadaki and Patala's ppm3d code from here: https://github.com/spatala/ppm3d  Once downloaded, change the name of the downloaded folder from `ppm3d` to `_ppm3d`. `cd` into `_ppm3d`, then install the code following their installation instructions.
 It may take some time to compile.

-Modify your `PYTHONPATH` environment variable to include the directory: `.../motifextraction/packages/ppm3d`.
-On Linux/Mac this can be done by running `export PYTHONPATH=$PYTHONPATH:.../motifextraction/packages/ppm3d`.
+Modify your `PYTHONPATH` environment variable to include the directory: `.../motifextraction/packages`.
+On Linux/Mac this can be done by running `export PYTHONPATH=$PYTHONPATH:.../motifextraction/packages`.

 ### Installing Motif Extraction

-To install this code, simply add it to your `PYTHONPATH` environment variable.
-Modify your `PYTHONPATH` environment variable to include the directory: `.../motifextraction/packages/motifextraction`.
-On Linux/Mac this can be done by running `export PYTHONPATH=$PYTHONPATH:.../motifextraction/packages/motifextraction`.

-This code uses PPM to perform all-to-all alignments of the clusters in an atomic model.
+To install the motif extraction code, the same path as above needs to be added to your `PYTHONPATH`.
+Simply make sure `.../motifextraction/packages` is in your `PYTHONPATH`.

 ### Creating the `voronoi` Executable